-Survivor Benefits come from the deceased’s earning record with Social Security, and are typically distributed to widow(er)s and divorced spouses that are 60 years old or older.
+Survivor Benefits come from the deceased’s earning records with Social Security and are typically distributed to a widow(er)s and divorced spouses that are 60 years old or older.
 You do not have to be disabled in order to receive survivor benefits as long as the deceased is eligible for retirement benefits and you are 60 or older.
 However, if you are under the age of 60 AND also disabled, you can collect survivor’s benefits earlier.
 These are called Disabled Widow(er)’s Benefits.

 Disabled Widow(er)’s Benefits are generally for surviving spouses or divorced spouses of the deceased that are also disabled and have turned 50 or older within 7 years of the date of death.
 Your deceased spouse must be eligible for retirement benefits in order to apply for this program.
 You must apply within 7 years of the date of death to be eligible.
 This application cannot be done online.
 Additionally, you would have to be medically examined by Social Security to ensure that you meet the government’s medical requirements.

 One exception to the rule for Disabled Widow(er)’s Benefits is when you are the mother or father to the deceased’s child, and the child is under the age of 16 or has been deemed disabled before the age of 22.
 If you are tending to a child under the age of 16 or that has been deemed disabled before age 22, you do NOT have to be over 50 years of age to apply for Widow’s Benefits.